RenderHeads/MayaPlugin-VertexChameleon/README.md

 ## Open Source

-After selling this software for many years, we decided to open source it so that development could continue without us.
+After selling this software for many years, we decided to stop developing it, so we released it as an open source project.

 + Written in C++
 + Maya scripts written in MEL